-- A. Hazard Mitigation Grant Program: Notices of Intent (NOI) for the DR-4434 2019 Winter Storms and Floods Hazard Mitigation Grant Program were requested by CalOES by August 9, 2019.
-Submission of an NOI is the first step in the HMGP application approval process.
-Six departments and agencies submitted 14 HMGP proposals for CalOES to review.
-To date, 11 have been deemed eligible to move to the full subapplication phase for HMGP funding.
-The Board was provided NOI information prior to submission on August 9.
-Board members and Department leaders provided input. - B. Assistance for Businesses Impacted by Flood: The Economic Development Board continues to help local businesses impacted by the 2019 winter storms and floods to recover by providing support to access a number of loan programs and resources.
+A. Assistance Hazard Mitigation Grant Program: Notices of Intent (NOI) for the DR-4434 2019 Winter Storms and Floods Hazard Mitigation Grant Program were requested by CalOES by August 9, 2019.
+The Board was provided NOI information prior to submission, and Board members and Department leaders provided input.
+Currently four applications are under CalOES review, and five NOI's have been approved.

+B. Assistance for Businesses Impacted by Flood: The Economic Development Board continues to help local businesses impacted by the 2019 winter storms and floods to recover by providing support to access a number of loan programs and resources.